linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

 ### OS Requirements

--  This article assumes that the workstation used for the initial setup of the Cluster Manager Linode is running Ubuntu 14.04 LTS or Debian 8.
+-  This article assumes that the workstation used for the initial setup of the cluster manager Linode is running Ubuntu 14.04 LTS or Debian 8.
+This can be your local computer, or another Linode acting as your remote workstation.
 Other distributions and operating systems have not been tested.
--  After the initial setup, any SSH capable workstation can be used to log in to the Cluster Manager Linode or cluster nodes.
+-  After the initial setup, any SSH capable workstation can be used to log in to the cluster manager Linode or cluster nodes.
--  The Cluster Manager Linode can have either Ubuntu 14.04 LTS or Debian 8 installed.
+-  The cluster manager Linode can have either Ubuntu 14.04 LTS or Debian 8 installed.
 -  A Zookeeper or Storm cluster can have either Ubuntu 14.04 LTS or Debian 8 installed on its nodes.
-Its distribution does not need to be the same one as the one installed on the Cluster Manager Linode.
+Its distribution does not need to be the same one as the one installed on the cluster manager Linode.

 {: .note}
->The steps in this guide and in the baSH scripts referenced require root privileges.
+>The steps in this guide and in the bash scripts referenced require root privileges.
 Be sure to run the steps below as `root`.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ### Naming Conventions